ptorpis/financial_analysis/README.md

 ## Usage

-1. Clone the repository to your machine:
+1. Clone the repository to your machine (in some terminal):

     git clone https://github.com/ptorpis/financial_analysis

 2. Navigate to the program's directory.

+    cd path/to/download

+cd (change directory) to wherever you have saved this project.

-3. Run the main script.
+4. Run the main script.

 ### Running the main script (example, Windows based):

     python main.py msft -s -r excel csv

+Whichever company you want to run the program with, pass its ticker as the first argument.
+Upper and lower case works the same.

 There are 2 modes - statements and report mode.
 These can be passed as arguments when running the program in the terminal.
 To generate a report, use the -r and if you want to export financial statements, use -s after the flag -s, you need to specify which format you want the statements to be exported in.
 You can choose from 'excel' and 'csv' (both can be passed at the same time).